techidaily/site-screen-sharing-recording/source/_posts/in-2024-top-screen-recording-tools-in-top-8-free-for-your-android-device.md

 ![google play games](https://images.wondershare.com/filmora/article-images/google-play-games.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Google Play Games is the straightforward and most well-known application that has acquired prominence as of late.
 The application doesn't contain any promotions and it's allowed to utilize.
 All things considered, you should begin a game and close it mid recording before heading toward the application that you need to record.
 You can welcome companions, mess around together.
 The application will consequently store your gaming progress in the cloud implying that you can mess around again the last known point of interest.
 It's a decent choice for individuals who need to record their interactivity and don't have any extraordinary requirements.
 Effectively record and offer your best gaming minutes from your cherished versatile games.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/uzb-0C0xUYA?si=F4MPhdVqyVgx7_8X" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 3\.
 ADV Screen Recorder